-- I. REQUIREMENTS

 - Have a veterinarian on call and provide name and phone number in contestant package.

 - Standard entry form.

 - 3. All contestants' livestock shall be required to have a valid health certificate dated within thirty (30) days prior to the rodeo and a negative coggins certificate dated within six (6) months prior to the rodeo.
 Papers shall be checked and recorded by the official rodeo grounds personnel.
 If any questions regarding the paperwork exist, livestock will not be permitted on the rodeo grounds until verification by the Rodeo Director.
 Written resolution must contain person spoken to, date, time, reason for call, and results of conversation.
-A state having stricter requirements than those mentioned above shall be adhered to.
+A hosting state or facility having stricter requirements than those mentioned above shall be adhered to WITH NO EXCEPTION.
+The information must be included on the entry form or attached to.

-- 4. Offer events from approved list.
+- Offer events from approved list.

-- A. Each major rodeo must provide:
+- Each Major Rodeo must provide:

-- 1. Four (4) Rough Stock Events.
+- Four (4) Rough Stock Events.

-- Three (3) Roping Events.
+Three (3) Roping Events.

-- Three (3) Horse Events.
+Three (3) Horse Events.

-- 4. Three (3) Camp Events.
+Three (3) Camp Events.

-- B. Each unit rodeo must provide seven (7) events.
+- Each Unit Rodeo must provide seven (7) events.
 (See I.G.R.A.
-Standing Rules and Procedures Rule X, Section 3)
+Standing Rules and Procedures Rule XI, Section 3).

-- Follow approved point structure.
+- 5. Follow approved point structure.

-- Provide following IGRA Certified Officials:
+- 6. Provide following I.G.R.A.
+Certified Officials:

-- A. Arena Director.
+- Arena Director.

-- B. One (1) Chute Coordinator.
+- One (1) Chute Coordinator.

-- C. Secretary.
+- Secretary.

-- D. Scorekeeper.

-- E. Judges minimum of three (3) for a major rodeo and minimum of two (2) for a unit rodeo.
+- Scorekeeper.
+Judges - minimum of three (3) for a Major Rodeo and minimum of two (2) for a Unit Rodeo.
 Only one (1) Judge may be a first-time Judge.
 There must be one (1) experienced Judge sharing the officiating of each event.

-- Provide the following IGRA Non-Certified Officials: 7. - A. Rodeo Director. - B. Three (3) Timers. - Professional Bullfighter for steer riding and bull riding events. - Professional Pick-Up Personnel.
-Minimum of two (2) for bareback bronc riding. - Professional Medical Personnel and Ambulance must be present during the running of all events - performance and slack. - 11.
-American and State Flags presented western style. - 12.
-Follow specific lap and tap rules as defined in the General Rules for Roping Events and the General Rules for Horse Events. - Contestant Event Control/Line Up Sheets for both performance and slack will be posted in a specified area convenient to the contestants prior to the first event. - Publish Rules, Regulations, and Guaranteed Minimum Pay-Offs prior to the rodeo. - 15.
+- Provide the following I.G.R.A.
+Non-Certified Officials: - Rodeo Director.
+Three (3) Timers. - Professional Bullfighter for steer riding and bull riding events. - Professional Pick-Up Personnel.
+Minimum of two (2) for bareback bronc riding. - 10.
+WITH NO EXCEPTION: Professional Medical Personnel and Ambulance must be present during the running of all events performance and slack. - 11.
+Follow specific lap and tap rules as defined in the General Rules for Roping Events and the General Rules for Horse Events: - Contestant numbers will be 100 to 999. - Contestant Event Control/Line Up Sheets for both performance and slack will be posted in a specified area convenient to the contestants prior to the first event. - Publish Rules, Regulations, and Guaranteed Minimum Pay-Offs prior to the rodeo. - 15.
 Media/Photographer Control.
-Both public and private media/photographer personnel will be controlled in specific designated areas, i.e., arena, chutes, and contestant areas. - Unofficial rodeo results must be made available to all contestants no later than one (1) hour prior to sanctioning. - Must provide: 17. - A. Regulation size arena.
-(Minimum 100' X 175'). - B. Minimum of four (4) bucking chutes. - C. A roping chute. - D. Holding pens. - E. Easy access to arena, i.e., entrance and exit - F. Variances must be approved by I.G.R.A.
+Both public and private media/photographer personnel will be controlled in specific designated areas, i.e., arena, chutes, and contestant areas. - 16.
+Unofficial rodeo results must be made available to all contestants no later than one (1) hour prior to the Rodeo Review Board meeting. - 17.
+Must provide: - Regulation size arena.
+(Minimum 100' X 175'). - Minimum of four (4) bucking chutes. - A roping chute. - Holding pens.
+Easy access to arena, i.e., entrance and exit - Variances must be approved by I.G.R.A.
 Board of Directors and must be included in package mailed to contestants.